-Safety warning signs are in place in Science, Art and D&T.

-Black-out blinds in use in drama, science and art classrooms.
-Vertical blinds in all other classrooms to manage light and glare.
-Over time, a large proportion of the blinds in the main block will be replaced as they are damaged beyond repair.
-Quotes have been received and passed onto finance Dept.
+Safety warning signs are in place in Science, Art and D&T. Black-out blinds in use in some classrooms.
+Vertical blinds/roller blinds in all other classrooms to manage light and glare.
+Maintenance and repair in place at all times to monitor effectiveness.